Browse Items (145 total)

 Joy Joy was evacuated from Hull at the start of the war.
 She returned home for Christmas.
 She was again evacuated as the bombings began.
 She took responsibility for her younger sister although she was only six years old herself and she says that from…

-Joan Raettig (nee McGuire) was born in Hull and was evacuated to Scarborough when she was 14, the day before war broke out.
-She experienced the bombing of Hull and spent nearly two years sleeping in an air raid shelter, due to the frequency of the…
+Joan Raettig (nee McGuire) was born in Hull and at the age of fourteen was evacuated to Scarborough, the day before war broke out.
+She experienced the bombing of Hull and spent nearly two years sleeping in an air raid shelter because they were fed…

 Grace Bradley lived on Boothferry Road in Hull and remembers the bombing of Hull during the war.
 She was a shorthand typist and worked for a local timber importer.
 She joined the WAAF and as a typist she typed the reports given by the returning…